About every seven minutes, a pedestrian is injured and one is killed every two hours.…

 We’ve all seen those viral dashcam videos of a car careening off the main highway and hitting another car or person parked on a highway shoulder.
 These videos are striking reminders of the dangerous situations that can arise from parking on a highway shoulder.
-The number of pedestrian deaths from motor vehicles accounts for approximately 16% of car crash deaths.
+When you pull over to the side of the road and exit your vehicle, you’re no longer a motorist or protected by the safety of the vehicle, you become a pedestrian.
+The number of pedestrian deaths from motor vehicle crashes accounts for approximately 16% of car crash deaths.
 Pedestrian deaths on highway shoulders account for a small percentage of those deaths.
 These deaths are commonly caused by driver error and driver distractions.
 While these situations may seem cut and dry when it comes to fault and liability, pedestrians are required to exercise a certain level of care.
 If the pedestrian’s own conduct fails to meet these standards, there is a possibility that they can see their recovery reduced.

 Is it legal to pull over on a highway shoulder?